Disney Vacation Club: Membership

-To be a DVC member, one must purchase a one-time real estate interest in one of the Disney Vacation Club Resorts, and thereafter pay annual dues.
-All memberships are sold as either a ground lease or a term-for-years.
-Their timeshare may not be sold in Nebraska.
-Disney includes a right of first refusal clause in their membership contracts and uses a nonjudicial foreclosure process.
-The company has only two approved resale companies, Fidelity Resales and Vacatia.
-Disney also provides time-share loans for the purchaser.
+To become a DVC member, an individual must purchase a one-time real estate interest in a DVC resort and pay annual dues.
+These interests are sold as either a ground lease or a term-for-years arrangement.
+DVC interests may not be sold in Nebraska.
+Disney offers financing in the form of loans to purchasers.

+DVC membership contracts include a right of first refusal clause.
+Beginning in mid-2015, the company implemented a nonjudicial foreclosure process in Florida, requiring in-person participation at auctions conducted by the Orange County Clerk of Court.
+Disney recognizes two approved resale companies: Fidelity Resales and, since 2016, Vacatia.